-The system’s energy yield and capacity are calculated based on several considerations:
+The system’s energy yield is calculated based on several considerations:

 In the above example, the solar system would offset nearly 50% of the building’s annual electricity use (300,000 kWh), leading to $25,000 of savings in the first year.